ManishaMatta/SP500/README.md

 * Maintaining history of the data processed for better training set.
 * Scheduling the module for more consistent data testing and evaluation.
 * API call for dataset-2 is possible only 100 times a month, Requesting access for frequent data pulls for analysis.
+* Adding a constant and parameter file for generalizing the codebase

 ### VIII.
 Conclusion